eZmaxinc/eZmax-SDK-csharp/docs/ObjectEzsignformfieldgroupApi.md

 <a id="ezsignformfieldgroupdeleteobjectv1"></a>
 # **EzsignformfieldgroupDeleteObjectV1**
-> EzsignformfieldgroupDeleteObjectV1Response EzsignformfieldgroupDeleteObjectV1 (int pkiEzsignformfieldgroupID)
+> CommonResponse EzsignformfieldgroupDeleteObjectV1 (int pkiEzsignformfieldgroupID)

 Delete an existing Ezsignformfieldgroup